Soulforged/highlighter/README.md

 ## Notes
 Some outstanding questions to which answers were presupposed:
+* Can I use a div with containerEditable?
+>> I've decided that since the requirements specifically mention a "text area" then the challenge was to achieve this using textarea and not a div.
+Using a div would have facilitated the range management since it supports selections.

 * What should happen when the text changes?
 >> I've decided to clear the highlights when this happens, keeping them on a text than might no longer match the same words and positions will be confusing for